Fallen-Breath/craftingdupe17/README.md

 # Crafting Dupe 17

-Crafting item duping helper for Minecraft 1.17.x
+Crafting item duping helper for Minecraft 1.17 (Fixed in 1.17.1-pre2)

 It's a client side only mod, requires fabric loader only